chika0801/v2rayNG/README.md

 4. After forking this repository, click `Settings` -> `Secrets and Variables` -> `Options` -> `New Repository Secret`.

-5. Add the following new item, replacing it with your value
+5. Add the following new item, replacing it with your value.

 | Name | Secret |
 | :--- | :--- |